Unmasking Love

 I find myself on the frontier, sick and angry at the heart and love.

-The mask of: The man learning to love without hiding.
+The mask of: The man learning — slowly, imperfectly — how to love without hiding.

 Click on any image for more information and larger view.

-Heart Failure ( Isa Aiken ) Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 20
+Heart Failure ( Isa Aiken ) Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2018 - 2025

 The mask of: The father who loves through fear and fragility.

-Soul ( Josie Aiken ) Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 20
+Soul ( Josie Aiken ) Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2019 -2026

-Peitho the Tease ( Kara Aiken ) Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 20
+Selfie/ the Tease ( Kara Aiken ) Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2021 -2024

 A quiet portrait of my daughter Josie, her face turned slightly inward, soft and unguarded.
 The blackening layers begin gently at the edges, as if the weight of the world is only starting to reach her.
 This painting holds the tender hope that my children might carry something good of me forward, even if I cannot.
 It is love without demand — the wish that my soul might live on through hers.